 Duration: 3 hours, more with stops

 If Portofino isn't your final destination in Liguria, then you may want to consider renting a car and making the scenic drive from Tuscany to the coast yourself.
-The convenience of Florence is that you'll find several companies to choose from a few blocks from the train station.
 It is possible to rent an automatic transmission car in Italy, but manuals are more prevalent and will be less expensive to rent.
 You’ll also want to factor in the cost of gas (prices are by liters, not gallons) for your road trip.

 If you are staying in the center of Portofino, you'll want to ask your hotel about parking since you likely won't be able to bring the car directly to the hotel.
 Some of the larger resorts in the hills above Portofino are more likely to have parking available.

 If you feel like making a few stops along the way, you might find it hard to decide where to go.
 In Tuscany, you could visit the Medieval walled city of Lucca, or opt to see the Leaning Tower in Pisa.
 If you time your stop in Lucca around lunch two great restaurants worth considering are Buca di Sant'Antonio and Ristorante Cantine Bernardini Lucca.

 As you reach the coast, you could explore the Cinque Terre, or even take a longer detour to see the five villages, with this 8-day hiking itinerary.
 Further along the coast, the fishing towns of Sestri Levante and Camogli will have fewer crowds with an authentic taste of Ligurian life.

 Duration: 4 hours, depending on season and frequency of buses and ferries